This page guides you through the six basic steps involved

 and alert you if your site becomes inaccessible.

-Well, if you've reached this point on the page,
+Well, if you have reached this point on the page, checking out the links

-checking out the links as you've progressed, you've learned a great deal
+as you've progressed, you have learned a great deal about building

-again, and visit our Home page for more
+and visit our Home page

-info about these web site tools.
+for more info about these web site tools.

 Disclaimer: Our editors have reviewed the products and services

-mentioned on this page but do not represent their
+mentioned on this page but do not represent their merchantability

-merchantability or fitness for any particular purpose.
+or fitness for any particular purpose.